Short-term health plans in Michigan

 When should I consider short-term health insurance in Michigan?

-There are times when short-term health insurance could be the only option, such as:
+There are times when enrolling in a short-term health insurance policy may be an affordable stopgap option, such as:

 - If you missed open enrollment for ACA-compliant coverage and lack a qualifying event to trigger a special enrollment period.

 - If you will soon qualify for Medicare.